zikai1/HGMMEllFit/README.md

 - Add the mex files by "addpath(genpath('.\HGMMEllFit\HGMM_make'))" .

 - Run the demo file "demo.m" to generate ellipse fitting results in outlier-contained cases.

+# 3. Suggestions
+There are mainly three parameters in our algorithm, to get better performance, we provide some suggestions.
+- The bandwidth h, which acts as a smoothing paramter.
+We suggest $$h\in [4, 1]$$ for outer fitting, and